 The production will coincide with Hartford’s annual Envisionfest.
 It is a perfect time to produce a play about the scientific discoveries that have shaped our world – and our own city – almost two centuries ago and that influence our lives to this very day.

-Ether Dome is a major co-production between Hartford Stage, La Jolla Playhouse, and Huntington Theatre Company in Boston.
+Ether Dome is a major co-production between Hartford Stage, Alley Theatre, La Jolla Playhouse, and Huntington Theatre Company in Boston.
 It will be directed by Michael Wilson, our previous artistic director, whose movie version of The Trip to Bountiful, starring Cicely Tyson and Vanessa Williams, is currently playing on Lifetime Television.
 I am thrilled to welcome Michael back to Hartford Stage and to introduce our audience to the prodigious voice of our playwright, Elizabeth Egloff.

 By William Shakespeare